cchenkov/OnlineShopping/README.md

 Online Shopping project

-Technologies used: PHP, Laravel, MySQL
+Technologies used: PHP and MySQL